As of Patch 7.2.5, this post is no longer being updated.

 - Not quite as good for post-progression raiding.
 Once all the other ranged classes learn the fights, know when to plan out their movements, etc. their DPS will rise more than yours.
 You’ll still always have room to improve, but it may not be as much as some other classes.
 You may find yourself at or near the top of the charts for progression, but dropping to middle of the pack for farm nights.

 - No spread cleave capability.
-Targets have to be within 12 yards of your primary to get hit by Beast Cleave, and currently Barrage is not a great choice for BM.
+Currently Barrage is not a great choice for BM.

-- Single target DPS outside of Bestial Wrath is fairly weak (though you do spend about 40% of your time in Bestial Wrath on average).
+- Single target DPS outside of Bestial Wrath is pretty weak.

 Short answer: Get a Sporebat.